alexlarsson/ostreeinit/README.md

 The supported kernel args are:
     * root= - The device node to mount the rootfs from (e.g. root=/dev/vda3).
 This is required.
-    * rootfs= - The filesystem type used in the mount, if unspecified `rootfs=ext4` is used.
+    * rootfstype= - The filesystem type used in the mount, if unspecified `rootfs=ext4` is used.

 In addition, ostree-prepare-root needs the standard `ostree=` argument to be set, so that ostree can tell what deploy to boot.